HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 [^7]:
     Be careful, though, I've seen a handful of other definitions too!

+[^8]:
+    A better word would probably be "strict".
+Since we're going to be treating $\mathcal{C}$ like an algebraic structure pretty soon, it should have fixed _sets_ of objects and arrows, which we will manipulate like we might manipulate the underlying set of a group, ring, etc.

+[^9]:
+    If I'm being perfectly honest, I don't know why a homotopy theorist would care about this.
+But I can _definitely_ speak to way a logician might care!

+    We can think about an arrow $A \to B$ as being a proof that $A$ implies $B$, or more properly, a function turning a proof of $A$ into a proof of $B$.
+    Then the existence of multiple arrows is giving us multiple ways of witnessing $A \to B$, which might have different _computational content_.

+    Under the Curry-Howard correspondence, where proofs are programs, these genuinely different proofs give different programs.
+Moreover, remembering the simplicial structure (that is, remembering which weak equivalences composed in order to get a new arrow) is roughly the same as remembering the _computation trace_ itself.

+    For more information about this link, you should check out John Baez's _Cohomology and Computation_ series [here][9]

+[^10]:

+    _Unfortunately_ not every
+    such system admits a compatible model structure.
+We say that an $\infty$-category is <span class=defn>Presentable</span> if it comes from a model structure -- so the presentable $\infty$-categories are those in which we can do computations.

+    This is analogous to a (finite) presentation of a group, say.
+Indeed, not every group has a finite presentation, and those that do don't have a _canonical_ finite presentation.
+But if you _fix_ a presentation, it greatly expands the kinds of (combinatorial and computational) tools for working with your group.

+[^11]:
+    For example, $\mathsf{Top}$ with the weak homotopy equivalences gives the same localization as the category of simplicial sets with the [Quillen Model Structure][10].

+    As an aside, as a topos theorist, this all feels a bit familiar.

+    Just like a model structure is some structure that presents a homotopy theory in a way that lets us do concrete computation, a [site][11] is a structure that presents a (grothendieck) topos and lets us do concrete computations.

+    Now, in the topos theory world,
+    Olivia Caramello's bridges program is based on the idea that we can find nontrivial relationships between two sites presenting the same topos...
+I wonder if there are any theorems that let us relate two model categories presenting the same homotopy theory.

 [1]: HoTTEST Summer 2022 website
 [2]: model categories
 [3]: oo-cats